JathinBharadwaj/Compare-XAI/README.md

-# CompareXAI

-## A Simple Library for Comparing Explainable AI Methods
+## CompareXAI:A Simple Library for Comparing Explainable AI Methods

 CompareXAI is a project for comparing different Explainable AI (XAI) methods using machine learning models.